kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 This is much more elegant and allows using a single line as well.
 It also allows you to put common catch code.
 I like the idea.

+Name mangling is important.
+With name mangling, a lot can be achieved.
+The programmer gets notified if a name mangles.
+That's ultimately a good thing.
+I like the idea of underscores and big letters being used for enumerations, all the while enumerations are also used to jump in code.
+This allows nonlocal gotos to exist.
+I really enjoy that.
+Something I've never seen in a language is the ability to throw in such a way that you return from multiple functions.
+That's extremely pleasant.
+I think it would be interesting to construct a kernel language.
+The current problems that are still in the language is that the grammar is too large to handle for a normal human being.
+Maybe this is inevitable, but it's rather annoying.
+How would be construct a kernel language?

+	START ::= { FUNCTION }
+	FUNCTION ::= '(' { PARAMS } ':' { PARAMS } [ ':' ATTRIBS ] ')' fname ( STAT | '{' STAT '}' )
+	PARAM ::= TYPE EXPR

+Gets big pretty fast.
+We have static and strong typing, so types will make so much more difficult.
+I think the grammar is fine.
+A nice cleaning should make it nice.
+Hell, I bet I could change most type thinys to EXPR and get away with it.
+Let's keep the grammar specific though.
+So it's pretty clear that enums must have underscores.
+What about completely CAPITAL values?
+We could make those 'constant', but it seems rather boring.
+We can do a whole lot of different things.
+What about glo(b|c)als?
+I like that idea.
+It makes it clear what is global and what isn't.
+Do we differentiate between glocals and globals though?
+There's a big difference.
+We might as well write:

+	32u global[name] = 300;

+	(:) enter {
+		global[name] += 3;
+		f(global[name]);
+	}

+Thus making the expression 'global' part of the name.
+This keeps globals very clean in our code.

+	// Class Person
+	(: this) constructor {
+		glocal[objectCounter] += 1;
+	}

+	(: this) destructor {
+		glocal[objectCounter] -= 1;
+	}

+As used in

+	32u glocal[objectCounter] = 0;

+	(:) overFunction {
+		Person person;
+		sml.Out << glocal[objectCounter];
+	}

+Alright, so that's the name mangling for globals.
+Why not expand it to enums as well?

+	Classname.enum[enumname];

+Then, inside the class, we write:

+	enum[enumname];

+And that's it.
+Nothing more, nothing less.
+Even if it's only used somewhere.
+I'm not entirely sure if this is desirable.
+On one hand we don't particularly enjoy name mangling.
+On the other hand, name mangling is useful.
+I just wish I could make the language simpler.